40 solar panels

 10 kW peak capacity

 The Alderman Substation solar array came online in September 2017 and operates with a capacity of 10 kW of AC electricity.
 The inverters feed local loads in the substation (powering the lighting, power outlets, fans, heaters, etc.), but can also export power directly to the UVA grid.
-The system produced over 5 MWh of energy over the winter.

 This project is the University’s first and only system to be designed, purchased and installed completely in-house.
 The UVA Power & Light team performed the design and construction management and installation was completed by the team’s high voltage electricians and the Facilities Management roofing team.